Information commissioner: Bangladesh

 The Information Commission of Bangladesh promotes and protects access to information.
 It is formed under the Right to Information Act, 2009, whose stated object is to empower the citizens by promoting transparency and accountability in the working of the public and private organizations, with the ultimate aim of decreasing corruption and establishing good governance.
 The Act creates a regime through which the citizens of the country may have access to information under the control of public and other authorities.

 Canada

 The Information Commissioner of Canada is an independent ombudsman appointed by the Parliament of Canada who investigates complaints from people who believe they have been denied rights provided under Canada's Access to Information Act.
 Similar bodies at provincial level include the Information and Privacy Commissioner (Ontario).

 Germany

 The Federal Commissioner for Data Protection and Freedom of Information (FfDF) is the federal commissioner not only for data protection but also (since commencement of the German Freedom of Information Act on January 1, 2006) for freedom of information.

 Hong Kong

-The Privacy Commissioner for Personal Data is charged with education and enforcement of the Personal Data (Privacy) Ordinance, which first came into force in 1997.
+The Privacy Commissioner for Personal Data (PCPD) is charged with education and enforcement of the Personal Data (Privacy) Ordinance, which first came into force in 1997.
 The commissioner has the power to investigate and impose fines for violations.
+Reforms in 2021 gave it powers to investigate and prosecute suspected doxxing incidents.